-Method №1: Use cPanel
+Method 1: Using cPanel

 - Log in to cPanel.

-- Under Add New Cron Job, in the Common Settings list box, select Twice an hour.
+- Under Add New Cron Job, choose "Twice an hour" from the Common Settings dropdown

-- In the Command text box, type the following line:
+- In the Command text box, type:

 cd ${HOME}/public_html; /usr/local/bin/php -q wp-cron.php